hnaderi/lepus/README.md

 ```

 Then you are ready to use Lepus, for tutorial continue to [documentation site](https://lepus.hnaderi.dev)!
+Also please drop a ⭐ if this project interests you.
+I need encouragement.

 ## Why?
 If you have ever used [Skunk](https://github.com/tpolecat/skunk) you might agree with me on how much it's fun to use and meanwhile insightful for its users.
 This project started with this in mind and I hope it achieves its goals.